Adam Simpson: North Melbourne

-1995–2009

 Simpson was recruited by North Melbourne at the 1993 National Draft.
 He made his senior debut for the club against the Eagles in round 18 at Princes Park during the 1995 season.
 The following season, he played for North Melbourne in the 1996 AFL Grand Final win over Sydney.
 Earlier in the season, he was nominated for the Rising Star award.
 Simpson also played a key midfield role for North Melbourne when the team won the 1999 Grand Final.
 In 2002, he won the club best and fairest award (Syd Barker Medal) and he was named in the All-Australian team.

-club captain (2004–2008)

 Simpson was appointed club captain in 2004, and he led the Kangaroos into the finals the following year.

 In 2005, the skipper narrowly missed recording a fifth consecutive top-three finish in the club best and fairest.
 He finished 4th, one vote behind 3rd and 2 votes shy of second.
 That year he missed two games with a punctured lung, but he still tallied over 400 disposals for the season with his industrious playmaking style.

 Round 5, 2007, he racked up a career equalling high 41 disposals, including a goal, in the Roos 16 point win against Geelong at Kardinia Park.
 Weeks later, he played his 250th game against Carlton in a home game at Carrara on the Gold Coast.
 North Melbourne won the game 22-13 (147) to 20-10 (130).
 Simpson had 20 disposals.
 At the end of the game, his teammates celebrated his 250 milestone by chairlifting him from the field.

 On 5 November 2008, Adam Simpson announced he was stepping down as captain but he would continue playing in 2009.
 Brent Harvey became the new captain.

-Controversy

 In April 2009.
 Simpson, Daniel Pratt and five other North Melbourne players admitted to producing a YouTube video entitled "The Adventures of Little Boris".
 The video was of a rubber chicken named Boris performing sexual acts on the carcass of a chicken.
 Simpson and Pratt were fined $5000 each by North Melbourne.

-Retirement

 Simpson retired during the 2009 season.
 With North Melbourne out of finals contention, Simpson announced his retirement on 27 July 2009.
 He played the last of his 306 games on Friday night against Carlton in round 18 at Docklands on 31 July He ended his playing career after 15 seasons in the same round he made his debut.
 Simpson played every game during the North Melbourne 1996 and 1999 premiership seasons, and during his career he missed seven games as a regular player.
 He was the third player to notch 300 games for North Melbourne.

 Simpson played for North Melbourne Football Club from 1995 until 2009 for a total of 306 games and kicked 83 goals.
+Simpson was also a member of North Melbourne Premiership teams in 1996 and 1999.